 One of the most effective ways of countering attackers like Hibana and Thermite when defending key areas like Chalet or Consulate Garage is known as Bandit Tricking.
 This is done by placing a Shock Battery as soon as you hear a breaching gadget being deployed so you not only deny the breach, but also destroy the gadget itself.
-Kaid is less effective for this role as his Rtila Electroclaws take a few seconds to activate, however, if playing against less coordinated teams you should still be able to employ this tactic effectively as Kaid, provided your timing is impeccable.
+Kaid is less effective for this role as his Rtila Electroclaws take a few seconds to activate.
+However, if playing against less coordinated teams, you should still be able to employ this tactic effectively as Kaid, provided your timing is impeccable.

 Kaid and Bandit are a dream team

-Ubisoft has been keen to point out the Kaid isn’t going to to replace Bandit.
+Ubisoft has been keen to point out that Kaid isn’t going to to replace Bandit.
 Instead, the best way to use Kaid is to team up with a Bandit for total breach denial.
 As touched upon earlier, Bandit’s Shock Battery is excellent when trying to deny breaches along key walls, and with a Kaid on your team to cover any remaining walls Bandit is free to concentrate on key areas.

 Use with good intel